Cravath, Swaine & Moore: Notable clients and cases

 In November 2014, Cravath acted as legal advisor in a deal backed by 3G Capital and Berkshire Hathaway Inc. that would create the third-largest food and beverage company in North America.
 In 2018, the firm advised Disney in its acquisition of 21st Century Fox.
 It litigated for Epic Games in Epic Games v.
 Apple, and for its subsequent challenge to Apple's compliance plan.

 During the 2020s, Cravath represented Illumina in its $7 billion acquisition of Grail, defeating antitrust challenges from the FTC and the European Commission, then for Illumina's 2023 spin off of the biotechnology subsidiary.
 The firm represented The Williams Companies at trial and as appellate court counsel, securing judgments of over $600 million in M&A litigation against Energy Transfer for a failed merger.
 The firm represented the special committee of the board of directors of Paramount Global in its merger with Skydance Media, to form Paramount Skydance Corporation on August 7, 2025.

 Rankings

-Cravath has ranked as the #1 law firm in the United States in the annual "Vault Law 100", in 2017, 2018, 2019, 2020, 2021, 2022, 2023, 2024, 2025, and either #1 or #2 annually, since 2007.
+Cravath has ranked as the #1 law firm in the United States in the annual "Vault Law 100", for 2017 through 2026, and either first or second annually, since 2007.
 The firm ranked 49th in The American Lawyer's "Am Law 200" in 2025, which lists the firm by revenue and profits per lawyer, compensation and other criteria.